Euphoberia

 There has been uncertainty about the appropriate classification of Euphoberia since its description in 1868: it has been referred to as a centipede, millipede, or a separate, independent group within the myriapods.
 It is currently placed in the Archipolypoda, an extinct group of millipedes.
 Several species described in the late 19th century have since been assigned to the related genera Myriacantherpestes and Acantherpestes.

+Juvenile Euphoberia fossils have been found in groups of 10-19 individuals, suggesting that Archipolypoda displayed similar group migration behavior to some extant millipedes.